federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 Number of 'fixme' tags: 497
 ```
 ### Most represented cities
 Unsurprisingly, the most represented city is Milan, followed by Monza (the second largest, and capital of the homonym province) and, at a great distance, by other municipalities.
 All centers in the list belong to either of the two provinces, aside from one, Busto Arsizio (position 14), which is part of Varese.
-The latter is clearly misplaced, and it is also rather significant (~1.43% of `key=city` tags in the table have such value).
+The latter is clearly misplaced, and also rather significant (~1.43% of `key=city` tags in the table have such value).
 ```sql
 SELECT join_tags.value, municipalities.province, count(*) AS num
     FROM (SELECT * FROM nodes_tags UNION ALL SELECT * FROM ways_tags) join_tags, municipalities